Dodge Avenger: 2000

-In 2000, the V6 and automatic transmission combination were made standard on all Avengers, and ABS was made an "option" for ES models.
+For the 2000 model year, the V6 and automatic transmission combination were standard on all Avengers, and ABS was an "option" for ES models.
 The four-cylinder engine was no longer available.
 Standard features that had previously been optional included power windows and locks.
-Base models added cruise control and 4-wheel disc brakes.
-The ES coupes now come with standard leather upholstery, keyless remote entry, and a power driver's seat.
+Base models added cruise control and four-wheel disc brakes.
+The ES coupes became with standard leather upholstery, keyless remote entry, and a power driver's seat.

 Replacement

 The coupe did not achieve high sales numbers, so in 2000, the Avenger was discontinued.
-It was replaced by the Dodge Stratus coupe for 2001.
-This model was also made at the former Diamond Star plant by Mitsubishi, using the Eclipse platform and architecture, though the Stratus sedan was engineered and built by Chrysler.
+It was replaced by the Dodge Stratus coupe for the 2001 model year.
+This coupe utilized the third-generation Eclipse platform and architecture.
+Mitsubishi assembled it at the former Diamond Star plant.
+However, the Stratus sedan was engineered and built by Chrysler.

-Dodge Avenger sedan (2007–2014)
+Dodge Avenger sedan (2008–2014)

-The Dodge Avenger nameplate was reused in February 2007 as a 2008 model year sedan to replace the Dodge Stratus, whose coupe version had replaced the original Avenger in 2001.
+The Dodge Avenger nameplate returned in February 2007 as a 2008 model year sedan to replace the Dodge Stratus, whose coupe version had replaced the original Avenger in 2001.

 Like its Dodge Journey stablemate, the Avenger's exterior was styled by Chrysler's Ryan Nagode.
-The interior was styled by Ben S. Chang.
+Ben S. Chang designed the interior.

-The Avenger was officially unveiled at the Paris Motor Show on September 28, 2006, as a concept car.
-It was launched in Europe and was sold in the United Kingdom, filling a gap in the Chrysler range that was left by the Neon's demise four years earlier.
-It was also launched in Australia, although with only the 2.4 L engine.
+The Avenger was officially unveiled as a concept car at the Paris Motor Show on 28 September 2006.
+It was launched in Europe and marketed in the United Kingdom, filling a gap in the Chrysler range left by the Neon's discontinuation four years earlier.
+It was also launched in Australia with only the 2.4 L engine.
 The Avenger was discontinued in that market in 2010 due to slow sales.
-The 2007-2014 models were sold in New Zealand.
+The 2007 through 2014 models were sold in New Zealand.

+According to some reports, the Avenger and the redesigned Chrysler Sebring share a DaimlerChrysler/Mitsubishi Motors platform called JS, which used the Mitsubishi GS as a starting point.
+The SE and SXT trim levels' base engine was the 2.4 L GEMA I4 naturally aspirated "World Engine", a joint venture between DaimlerChrysler, Mitsubishi, and Hyundai.
+Additional engines included an optional 2.7 L V6 in the SXT and a standard 3.5 L V6 in the R/T trim level.
+In addition to the 2.4 L World Engine and the V6s, export vehicles were offered with the 2.0 L naturally aspirated World Engine, as well as a 2.0 L turbocharged diesel (Pumpe-Düse) made by Volkswagen.